Apple crisp: Recipe

-An apple crisp dessert is made with a streusel topping.
+An apple crisp dessert is made with a streusel topping and apple filling.
 In the US, it is also called apple crumble, a word which refers to a different dessert in the UK, Canada, Australia, and New Zealand.

 Ingredients usually include cooked apples, butter, sugar, flour, cinnamon, and often oats and brown sugar, ginger or nutmeg.
 One of the most common variants is apple rhubarb crisp, in which the rhubarb provides a tart contrast to the apples.

 History

 Apple crisp is a relatively modern dish.
 It is notably absent from the first edition of the Fannie Farmer Cookbook (1896), which is a comprehensive collection of American recipes.
-Variations of this dish are much older, for example, a recipe for apple pandowdy is in Miss Corson's Practical American Cookery, 1886.
+Similar dishes for example, a recipe for apple pandowdy, a type of Cobbler is in Miss Corson's Practical American Cookery, 1886.

-The earliest reference to apple crisp in print occurs in 1924, with a recipe in the Isabel Ely Lord's Everybody's Cook Book: A Comprehensive Manual of Home Cookery.
+An early reference to a crumble-style topping was a recipe for apple crumble in the Canadian Farmer's Magazine in February 1917.
+However, the earliest reference to apple crisp specifically in print occurs in September 1915 edition of Good Housekeeping.
 Apple crisp also made an appearance in a newspaper article in the Appleton Post Crescent on December 9, 1924.

-Its popularity further spread after World War II, with crumble being easier to prepare than the pastry needed for apple pie.
+The related British dish, apple crumble, developed separately.
+British chef and food writer Hugh Fearnley-Whittingstall describes crumbles as a "national institution" that became popular in the United Kingdom after World War II, the crumble topping a simpler practical alternative to the pastry required for apple pie.

-Despite its relatively recent invention, apple crisp or crumble has become an American and British tradition especially during the autumn, when apples are plentiful.
-The dish is also very popular in Canada, especially in areas where berries and fruit are readily available.
+Despite their relatively recent invention, apple crisp and apple crumble have each become culinary traditions in their respective countries, particularly during autumn when apples are plentiful.
+Both dishes are also popular in Canada, especially in areas where berries and fruit are readily available.
+While apple is the most common filling, the format lends itself to a wide variety of fruits depending on the season, including rhubarb in spring, soft fruits such as gooseberries, raspberries and blackberries in summer, and plums and pears in autumn.